-Production Companies.
-Previc companies includi Mr. Hamilton hole University of Nor Mr. Hamilton has been Chairman of the Board of the Company since May 2010.
+THOMAS HAMII Age: 71 Houston, Texas, USA Director since: May 2007 Independent Mr. Hamilton has been Chairman of the Board of the Company since May 2010.
 He has been co-owner of Medora Investments, a private investment firm in Houston, Texas, since April 2003.
 Mr. Hamilton was Chairman, President and Chief Executive Officer of EEX Corporation, an oil and natural gas exploration and production company, from January 1997 until his retirement in November 2002.
 From 1992 to 1997, Mr. Hamilton served as Executive Vice President of Pennzoil Company and as President of Pennzoil Exploration and Production Company, one of the largest US-based independent oil and gas companies.
 Previously, Mr. Hamilton held senior positions at other oil and gas companies including BP, Standard Oil Company and ExxonMobil Corp.
 Mr. Hamilton holds a Master of Science and a PhD in Geology from the University of North Dakota.
 He also has a Bachelor of Science in Geology from Capital University, Columbus, Ohio.
-2013 Board / Committee Memberships (8) Total 2013 A 2013 Board / Committee Memberships Attendance Committee Other Current Board Memberships Member of the Board 6 of 6 6 of 6 100% FMC Technologies, Inc. (since 2001) HCC Insurance Holdings, Inc. (since 2008) Hercules Offshore Inc. (since 2004) Mental Health and Mental Retardation Authority, Harris County, Texas (non-profit quasi-government agency) (since 2000)

-Share and Share Equivalents field as of March 7, 2014.
-Total of Total Market Value of Minimum Common Total DSUs and Common Shares, Common Shares, Shareholding Meets Share Shares (1) RSUs (2)(4) DSUs and RSUs DSUs and RSUs (5) Requirements Ownership (#) (#) (#) (\$) (\$) Requirements?
-(6) 24,000 13,209 37,209 2,501,933 720,000 Yes
+2014 Board / Committee Memberships (8) Attendance Total 2014 A at Board and Meet Committee Other Current Board Memberships Chairman of the Board 6 of 6 6 of 6 100% Hercules Offshore Mental Health and Authority, Harris C ldings, Inc. (since 2008) Inc. (since 2004) Share and Share Eq uivalents Held as of M arch 6, 2015: Common Shares (1) (#) Total DSUs and RSUs (2)(4) (#) Total of Common Shares, DSUs and RSUs (#) Total Market Value of Common Shares, DSUs and RSUs (5) (\$) Minimum Shareholding Requirements (\$) Meets Share Ownership Requirements?
+(6) 24,000 10,695 34,695 1,998,4 32 720,000 Yes

-ROBERT KOSTE Age: 62 Corpus Christi, Texas, U Director since: Septembe Independent Committee memberships Information Circular: - Corporate Governance - Responsible Care Con SA er 2008 as at the date of the committee Mr. Kostelnik has been a principal in GlenRock Recovery Partners, LLC s February 2012.
-GlenRock Recovery Partners facilitates the sale of non-fur hydrocarbons in the United States.
-Prior to this, he was President and Chie Executive Officer of Cinatra Clean Technologies, Inc. from 2008 to May 2 Mr. Kostelnik held the position of Vice President of Refining for CITGO Petroleum Corporation from July 2006 until his retirement in 2007.
-He hel number of senior positions during his 16 years with CITGO.
-Previously, Mr. Kostelnik held various management positions at Shell Oil Company.
-Mr. Kostelnik holds a Bachelor of Science (Mechanical Engineering) from University of Missouri and is a Registered Professional Engineer. he sale of non-fungible resident and Chief om 2008 to May 2011. ning for CITGO nt in 2007.
+ROBERT KOSTE Age: 63 Fulshear, Texas, USA Director since: Septembe Independent Committee memberships Information Circular: - Corporate Governance - Responsible Care Com er 2008 s as at the date of the e Committee Mr. Kostelnik has been a principal in GlenRock Recovery Partr February 2012.
+GlenRock Recovery Partners facilitates the sale hydrocarbons in the United States.
+Prior to this, he was Presider Executive Officer of Cinatra Clean Technologies, Inc. from 200 Mr. Kostelnik held the position of Vice President of Refining fo Petroleum Corporation from July 2006 until his retirement in 20 number of senior positions during his 16 years with CITGO.
+Pre Mr. Kostelnik held various management positions at Shell Oil C Mr. Kostelnik holds a Bachelor of Science (Mechanical Engine University of Missouri and is a Registered Professional Engine Total 2014 Attendance he sale of non-fungible resident and Chief om 2008 to May 2011. ning for CITGO at in 2007.
 He held a GO.
-Previously, Il Oil Company.
-Engineering) from the 2013 Board / Committee Memberships A 2013 Attendance Total 2013 Attendance at Board and Committee Meetings Other Current B oard Memberships Member of the Board Corporate Governance Committee Responsible Care Committee 6 of 6 2 of 2 3 of 3 11 of 11 11 of 11 100% Association of Chemical Industry of Texas (industry association) (since 2004) HollyFrontier Corporation (since 2010) Share and Share Equ uivalents Held as of M arch 7, 2014: Common Shares (1) (#) 18,300 Total DSUs and RSUs (2)(4) (#) 8,305 Total of Common Shares, DSUs and RSUs (#) 26,605 Minimum Shareholding Requirements (\$) 360,000 Meets Share Ownership Requirements?
+Previously, 1 Oil Company.
+Engineering) from the 2014 2014 Board / Committee Memberships Attendar at Board and e Other Current B oard Memberships 12 of 12 Association of Chemical Indu ciation) (since 2004) Share and Share Equ uivalents Held as of M arch 6, 2015: Common Shares (1) (#) 21,000 Total DSUs and RSUs (2)(4) (#) 6,123 Total of Common Shares, DSUs and RSUs (#) 27,123 Total Market Value of Common Shares, DSUs and RSUs (5) (\$) 1,562,285 Minimum Shareholding Requirements (\$) 360,000 Meets Share Ownership Requirements?
 (6) Yes